 What dictates lentiviral host cell range (tropism)?

 Lentiviral tropism is determined by the ability of the viral envelope protein to interact with receptors at the host cell surface.
 The VSV-G envelope protein is commonly used in lentiviral particle production because it confers broad tropism over a range of species and cell types.
-For more information, see the following article on different envelopes and their tropism.
+For more information, see the Cronin, et al. article on different envelopes and their tropism.

 How can lentiviral vectors be used to make stable cell lines?